vijtheveg/tea/README.md

 ## Later
 If you add / delete / modify any strings in the source language at the later date, just do Steps 1-3 above again.
 This time `teac` will generate an Excel file that only contains new / modified strings and strings that were not marked as final.

+## Coming Soon!
+The ability to generate automatic translations.
+This can serve as a starting point for manual translations.